GambitGamesLLC/unity-neuroguide-manager/README.md

 # unity-neuroguide-manager

-Handles connectivity and data interaction with the NeuroGear neuromodulation headset for use in Unity3D desktop applications.
+Handles connectivity and data interaction with the NeuroGuide neuromodulation headset for use in Unity3D desktop applications.

 **Package Name:** com.gambit.neuroguide
 **GameObject Display Name:** gambit.neuroguide.NeuroGuideManager (Singleton)